matthewoden/libvault/README.md

 for a variety of engines.

-When possible, it tries to emulate the CLI, with `read`, `write`, `list` and `delete` methods.
-An additional `request` method is provided when you need further flexibility.
+When possible, it tries to emulate the CLI, with `read`, `write`, `list` and `delete` and `auth` methods.
+An additional `request` method is provided when you need further flexibility with the API.

 ## Configuration / Adapters